 You may choose to take on more responsibility and authority within the team you are currently based with.

-Lead video game designers are often responsible for one project at a time, whereas a senior designer will have an overview of several projects of which they are responsible for.
+Lead video game designers are often responsible for one project at a time, whereas a senior designer will have an overview of several projects for which they are responsible.

 Other career path promotions might involve you moving studios, or even starting your own and promoting yourself!
 Never close your ears to an opportunity, as it might be exactly what you are looking for.